Towards Efficient Federated Learning of Networked Mixture-of-Experts for Mobile Edge Computing

 \section{Federated Training of NMoE}

 The objectives of our training framework are: \begin{itemize} \item \textbf{Feature extraction consistency}: Each client employs a feature extractor with identical architecture and shared weights, ensuring that the latent representations are mutually compatible and can be shared across experts. \item \textbf{Local classification capability}: Each client maintains a personalized expert network that predicts labels based on the latent representations generated by the shared feature extractor.
-The expert network is trained using local private data, which generalizes better under the client’s specific data distribution and isolates the latent representations from being shared across clients, thereby reducing communication overhead. \item \textbf{Unified gating mechanism}: Each client includes a gating function with the same architecture and shared parameters, enabling consistent decision-making when selecting whether to process features internally or delegate them to other experts. \end{itemize}
+The expert network is trained using local private data, which generalizes better under the client’s specific data distribution and prevents latent representations from being shared across clients. \item \textbf{Partially-shared gating}: Each client incorporates a gating function with the same architecture and partially shared parameters, enabling both global feature representation alignment and locally adaptive decision-making. \end{itemize}

 To achieve this goal, we propose a three-stage training framework as shown in Fig. \ref{fig:overall_model_training}.
 First, we train the feature extractor under the federated learning (FL) paradigm, enabling the model to leverage data from all clients while preserving communication efficiency and data privacy.
 Second, each client trains its own expert model using local private data, where the latent representations from the feature extractor serve as input and the prediction logits are produced as output.
 Finally, a gating network is trained again using the FL paradigm.
-We provide the training framework in the rest of this section.
+The training mechanism is detailed as follows.